rinaldo-rex/rinaldo-rex.github.io/src/foreword.md

 Hey, I don't _really_ know _what_ I am.
 Philosophically speaking, at least.
 But of course, nobody does (_but wouldn't care to admit, mostly_)

 I'm trying to be a better human, developer, and writer.
 So that's what you'll probably read about throughout.

+## Structure of the site
+###### (Randomly spread across chapters)
+- ### Spills

+    I write a lot of random things apart from my developer life, and that's what you'll find over here.
+Especially on random, unintellegible philosophical ideas. 🤷🏻‍♂️

+- ### Code Crumples

+    I'm a developer.
+I encounter a lot of interesting, and weird code patterns and styles of software development that I think more people should consider taking a look at.
+- ### README/Preface/Foreword

+    *Ping!* You're here. 🤪

+And this site is subject to evolve, as does everything around us.